adamhenson/modulizer/README.md

 [![npm](https://img.shields.io/npm/dm/modulizer.svg)]()
 [![npm](https://img.shields.io/npm/dt/modulizer.svg)]()

-> A Node.js package used to execute a group of modular code at once from files within a specified directory.
+> A Node.js package used to bundle a group of files into modules.
+>

-Allows a develepor to specify a directory in which each file represents a module or group of modules to be executed.
-Originally this was created to dynamically generate routes under frameworks with routing mechanisms like [Express](http://expressjs.com/).
-In this example use case - every route or set of routes can be encapsulated within its respective file.
-Option properties can be passed (such as `app`...or anything really) for use within modules.
+> *Modulizer is used to specify a directory of files to be executed (iteratively) in one batch, or to be used individually via `Modulizer.methodObject`.* Each file represents a module or group of modules.
+Originally this was created for a routing architecture under frameworks with like [Express](http://expressjs.com/), so that each route or set of routes would have their own file.
+Data can be passed into a wrapping function within each file via options.
+>

-Modulizer accepts two arguments - the directory path, and an options object.
-It loops through the files which are each wrapped in a function, passing in the options object for use within each file.
-This is best for modules that simply execute code without returning values.
+> Modulizer accepts two arguments - the directory path, and an options object.
+Calling `Modulizer.executeAll` will loop through code from all files each wrapped in a function, passing in the options object.
+This is best for modules that execute code without returning values.

 ## Installation